iqquee/monnify-go/README.md

-# go-monnify
+# monnify-go
-Go-monnify is a Go library that allows you to integrate the MONNIFY payment system into your Go project.
+Monnify-go is a Go library that allows you to integrate the MONNIFY payment system into your Go project.
 Monnify is a payment gateway for businesses to accept payments from customers, either on a recurring or one-time basis.
 Monnify offers an easier, faster and cheaper way for businesses to get paid on their web and mobile applications using convenient payment methods for customers with the highest success rates obtainable in Nigeria

 # Please ensure to create issues in this repo if :